gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

             .. tab-item:: Q2

-                Modify the code to reset the count to a number 2 less than the current count when the B button is pressed.
+                Modify the code to reset the count to a number 2 less than the current count when the B-button is pressed.
 Hint: use the max function.

                 .. code-block:: python